Boundary value problems and Hardy spaces for elliptic systems with block structure: Comparison with the Auscher--Stahlhut interval

-This produces an open interval $(a^{\mathrm{AS}}(DB), p_{+}^{\mathrm{AS}}(DB)) \subseteq (1_*, \infty)$ of exponents $p$ for which $\IH^p_{DB}=\IH^p_{D}$ holds with equivalent $p$-quasinorms.
-It has been used in the classification theorems of \cite{AM} (called $I_{L}$ there) as well as in the uniqueness statements of \cite{AE} (called $\cH_{\cL}$ in this reference).
-A careful reading of \cite{AusSta} shows that all results involving an hypothesis $\IH^p_{DB}=\IH^p_{D}$ in this reference apply provided that $1_*<p<p_{+}^{\mathrm{AS}}(DB)$, so additional lower bounds on $p$ are superfluous.
-This observation will not be needed in the further course but it might be interesting to readers that are familiar with \cite{AusSta}.
+see \cite[Thm.~3.6]{AusSta}.
+It is proved in \cite[Thm.~5.1]{AusSta} that for $(p_{-}^{\mathrm{AS}}(DB))_{*}<p< p_{+}^{\mathrm{AS}}(DB)$ one has $\IH^p_{DB}=\IH^p_{D}$.
+It was not proved that this interval is optimal for the identification in the class of $DB$-operators there and for some examples it was shown that this is not the case, especially for the lower endpoint.
+Hence, \cite{AusSta} does not provide the whole identification interval, yet \cite[Prop.~6.4 \& 6.5]{AusSta} there describe it as an open interval.

+Using the same framework as \cite{AusSta}, it became clear in the classification theorems of \cite{AM} as well as in the uniqueness statements of \cite{AE} that the full interval of identification is the object of interest.
+Both references introduce the set of exponents $p \in (1_*, p_{+}^{\mathrm{AS}}(DB))$ for which $\IH^p_{DB}=\IH^p_{D}$ holds with equivalent $p$-quasinorms.
+It is called $I_L$ in \cite{AM} and $\cH_{\cL}$ in \cite{AE}.
+Hence, either of these intervals is of the form for some number $a^{\mathrm{AS}}(DB) \geq 1_*$ which could be in particular less than $(p_{-}^{\mathrm{AS}}(DB))_{*}$.

-In the block situation of this monograph, we proceeded differently and introduced the set of identification $\cH(DB)$ in \eqref{eq: H(DB)} directly as the \emph{largest subset} of $(1_*, \infty)$ for which $\IH^p_{DB}=\IH^p_{D}$, which automatically turned out to be an interval by interpolation arguments.
-Then we characterized its endpoints as $h_{-}(DB) = p_{-}(L)$ and $h_+(DB) = q_{+}(L)$ in Theorem~\ref{thm: main result Hardy}.
+In the block situation of this monograph, we proceeded differently and introduced the set of identification $\cH(DB)$ in \eqref{eq: H(DB)} directly as the largest set of exponents $p \in (1_*, \infty)$ for which $\IH^p_{DB}=\IH^p_{D}$ holds with equivalent $p$-quasinorms.
+Then we proved that it is an open interval and characterized its endpoints as $h_{-}(DB) = p_{-}(L)$ and $h_+(DB) = q_{+}(L)$, see Theorem~\ref{thm: main result Hardy}, Corollary~\ref{cor: H1L upper endpoint} and Theorem~\ref{thm: Riesz characterization HpL}.
 Hence, in order to be able to apply the results in \cite{AM, AE} within the interval of identification $\cH(DB)$, we need to connect both approaches.
-This is the content of the following